-The opinions we obtain through social events with private financial institutions and the outcomes of deliberations by the Special Investment Operations Monitoring Board are debated by the Advisory Board.
-As an advisory body to the Board of Directors, the Advisory Board (see page 63) is made up of outside experts and directors in fields including manufacturing, infrastructure, regional communities, and finance.
+The opinions we obtain through social events with private financial institutions and the outcomes of deliberations by the Special Investment Operations Monitoring Board are debated by the Advisory Board, an advisory body to the Board of Directors comprising outside experts and directors in fields including manufacturing, infrastructure, regional communities, and finance.
 The Advisory Board provides valuable ideas on matters concerning the safeguarding of proper competition with private financial institutions and the DBJ Group’s management plans.
 In my view, a distinct aspect of corporate governance at the DBJ Group is its continuous reassessment of its unique value creation process while engaging in dialogue with diverse stakeholders.

 Living up to the trust placed in us by society, we want to keep our initiatives one step ahead of the times, especially in regard to the supply of risk capital, and this means ensuring that we operate in conformity with the Companies Act.
 For this purpose, the Board of Directors formulated the Basic Policy for Internal Control, which positions legal compliance, risk management, and internal audits as important issues for management.

 A Value Creation Process That Balances Economic and Social Value

 To realize a sustainable society while balancing economic and social value, the DBJ Group offers solutions to issues faced by society and the our customers.
-The Group will continue to create innovative business models, centered on the supply of risk capital, in an effort to advance sustainability management and maintain a balanced value creation process.
+The Group has continued to create innovative business models, centered on the supply of risk capital, in an effort to advance sustainability management and maintain a balanced value creation process.
 As the social significance of balancing these two types of value increases, we will continue making every effort to engage in dialogue with our diverse stakeholders and ensure robust and effective corporate governance, based on the notion that nothing is more important than embodying best practices that will continue to earn us the trust of our customers and society.

 - Sustainability News